 The way the lakes are set up with the East Beckwith Mountain (part of the Ruby Mountain Range) as a backdrop, you can shoot here almost any time of day.
 If you shoot at sunrise or sunset you can capture the early morning or evening glow on the mountains facing south.
 Personally, I prefer sunrise because it is usually the best chance of getting the lake completely still for reflections.

 Best Time of Year to Shoot

 The Lost Lakes off of the Kebler Pass is one of the nicer locations in this area and can be viewed and photographed most times of the year (the Kebler pass is closed in the winter, thus access to the Lost Lakes is too).
-However, the best time for me is the during the fall color season (depending on the year – this ranges between mid Sept through the first week in October).
+However, the best time for me is the during the fall color season (depending on the year – this ranges between the last week in Sept - 1st week in October).
 There is a nice Aspen grove in the mountains just beyond the lake that lights up the view.

 The above shot was taken on September 30th

 For most shots, you need a wide-angle lens (16-24mm).
 The shot above was done as a 3-horizontal pane stitch with a 24mm lens.